HamzaIqbal22/Data-Structures-and-Algorithms/README.md

 Lab work for Data Structures and Algorithms accomplished using C.

 Exploring fundamental concepts and advanced techniques essential for effective software development comprehensively.
 Covering a range of topics, from basic data structures to sophisticated algorithms and software engineering principles, gaining a deep understanding of the tools and methodologies crucial for building robust, scalable systems.

-Topics covered include basic data structures (arrays, pointers), abstract data structures (trees, lists, heaps), searching, sorting, hashing, recursive algorithms, parsing, space-time complexity, NP-complete problems, software engineering and project management, object-oriented data structures.
+Additional topics covered include basic data structures (arrays, pointers), abstract data structures (trees, lists, heaps), searching, sorting, hashing, recursive algorithms, parsing, space-time complexity, NP-complete problems, software engineering and project management, object-oriented data structures.
 Case studies and lab exercises will be implemented using a high level programming language.

 # Key Objectives
 1. Structured methods for engineering software design